RustAudio/dsp-chain/README.md

 graph.add_input(DspNode::Oscillator(0.0, F5_HZ, 0.15), synth);

-// Set the synth as the master node for the graph. graph.set_master(Some(synth));
+// Set the synth as the master node for the graph.
+// This can be inferred by the graph so calling this is optional, but it's nice to be explicit. graph.set_master(Some(synth));

 // Request audio from our Graph.